jmart790/real-pokedex/README.md

 - Pokemon company for making IP beautiful.
 - [phoenixoflight92](https://www.deviantart.com/phoenixoflight92) for collecting and maintaining these great pokemon background images.
 - [Daniel Gasson](https://codepen.io/DanGasson) for creating a realistic nintendo switch which the pokedex is heavily inspired by.
+- [channylim24](https://codepen.io/channylim24) for creating a cute pikachu loader that I had to borrow.
 - The creators and maintainers of [PokeAPI](https://pokeapi.co/) which all of this is based off of.
 - The creators and maintainers of [Pokeapi-typescript](https://github.com/monbrey/pokeapi-typescript) who made consuming the api so much easier and typed.